rashmi-fit/100-daysOf-Python_challenge/log.md

 **Day 32: 19th May  Thrusday**

-Today's Progress:
+Today's Progress: i had gone through the class notes and practiced something very simple

-Thoughts:
+Thoughts: i am feeling good and nice

 **Link to work:**

-**Day 33: 20th May  Friday**
+**Day 33: 21st May  Satday**

-Today's Progress:
+Today's Progress: i learnt file handling using python

-Thoughts:
+Thoughts: i feel good and able to solve the interview query

 **Link to work:**